Here's a feller says he saw an Eevee breathe far

-- The European Spanish One Piece dub gave Usopp an Arabian accent and made him a muslim.
+- The European Spanish One Piece dub gave Usopp an Arabian accent, called him "Usuff" and turned him into a Muslim.
 It's oddly fitting.

 - Swan White in GaoGaiGar is given a Southern accent, possibly as a way to emphasize the fact that she's an actual American.

-- The dub of Digimon Adventure 02 adapted Armadimon's Osaka-ben into a Texan accent.
+- The dub of Digimon Adventure 02 adapted Armadimon's Nagoya-ben into a Texan accent.
 The earlier Digimon Adventure dub completely ignored Tentomon's Kansai accent, however.
 The stereotype would have had him sounding less intelligent, so as the 'mon who seems to know everything, he as given a more "geek" sounding voice instead.

 - In the Norwegian dub of Digimon Adventure (which is based on the American dub rather than the original Japanese version) Etemon is for some reason given an extremely bad Swedish accent.
 And it's hilarious.